winksaville/ble-devs-python/README.md

 In particular I didn't find the [Bleak usage page](https://bleak.readthedocs.io/en/latest/usage.html) very helpful.
 But with help from the [bot](https://chatgpt.com/share/6883df0e-f110-800c-a1c6-62dd00e00859) I was able to get this working.

+## Setup

+I'm using Python 3.13 and Bleak 1.0.1 others may work

 ## License